-MQC relies on community organizing principles to promote culture change within each region and works with the Maine Medical Association, Maine Osteopathic Association, Consumers for Affordable Healthcare and Maine Area Agencies on Aging.
-They are also working with local partners such as Mid Coast Health System as well as Greater Bangor’s Penobscot Community Health Care and St. Joseph Healthcare.
+MQC relied on community organizing principles to promote culture change within each region and worked with the Maine Medical Association, Maine Osteopathic Association, Consumers for Affordable Healthcare and Maine Area Agencies on Aging.
+They also worked with local partners such as Mid Coast Health System as well as Greater Bangor’s Penobscot Community Health Care and St. Joseph Healthcare.

-To reach consumers and raise public awareness, MQC is launching a grassroots campaign to bring messages about Choosing Wisely into a range of community settings, including public libraries, schools, churches, businesses, civic organizations and neighborhood groups through town halls, employer engagement and community collaboration.
+To reach consumers and raise public awareness, MQC launched a grassroots campaign to bring messages about Choosing Wisely into a range of community settings, including public libraries, schools, churches, businesses, civic organizations and neighborhood groups through town halls, employer engagement and community collaboration.